Azeved00/YARG/README.md

   1. THe player should not be allowed to leave the road.
     1. Maybe add a padding around the road for the player to have a little more space to manuver
   1. Better time system.
-  1. Enemies are not bein deleted when they hit the end of the track.